-The reserve is managed by Parks Victoria (PV) and forms the eastern boundary of the Barwon River Parklands study area including approximately 2km of river frontage adjoining Sparrovale is Crown Land managed by Parks Victoria.
+The reserve is managed by Parks Victoria (PV) and forms the eastern boundary of the Barwon River Parklands study area including approximately 2 kilometres of river frontage.
+The adjoining Sparrovale is Crown land also managed by PV.
 There is currently limited public access to the reserve from the west and the adjoining land use is predominantly rural.